 The challenge I would like to leave with you today is to read Elder Uchtdorf’s talk.
 It’s called “Happiness, Your Heritage,” and it’s from the October 2008 General Conference.
-I want you to read this talk and do what Elder Uchtdorf says: to seek the spirit and to find out if you are where you are supposed to be.
-If you are supposed to be starting and creating a content marketing business because you need that confidence.
+I want you to read this talk and do what Elder Uchtdorf says: seek the spirit and to find out if you are where you are supposed to be.
+If you are supposed to be starting and creating a content marketing business – because you need that confidence.

 It’s not going to be easy.
 It is going to be worth it, but you have to know that you are in the right place to be able to push through the roadblocks that are going to come.

 Thank you so much for taking the time to be with me here today.
 As always, I appreciate your support.
 I appreciate your listens and I deeply appreciate it when you share this with other people.
 If you know of a Latter-day Saint woman who could benefit from what I am teaching here today, please tell them about The Goodness Squad podcast.
-Invite them to join this and let them know about the current gift that I have for you.
+Invite them to join this community and let them know about the current gift that I have for you.
 It’s at:

-All right.
 In the next episode, we are going to be talking about why it is essential that you treat your business like a business.
 It’s very likely that you are using a hobby, that you have an interest in or that you have a gift that you have, to create a business.
-But sometimes this makes that line between hobby and business very fuzzy.
+Sometimes this makes that line between hobby and business very fuzzy.
 And if you are going to be successful in charging for things and actually turning this into a business that makes you money, you must treat it like a business.